leanstacks/skeleton-ui-react/README.md

 ## Configuration

 The application is configured using Environment Variables.
 Because single-page applications are static, environment variable values are injected into the application during the build.
-The environment variables may be sourced from the environment or `.env` files as described in the [Create React App documentation](https://create-react-app.dev/docs/adding-custom-environment-variables).
+The environment variables may be sourced from the environment or `.env` files as described in the [Vite documentation](https://vitejs.dev/guide/env-and-mode.html).

 ### `.env` files

 > **NOTE:** Because they may contain sensitive information, `.env` files are not committed to the repository.

 After project installation and before running the application locally, create the following `.env` files in the project base directory.
+Learn more in the official [Vite guide for environment variables and modes](https://vitejs.dev/guide/env-and-mode.html).

 #### `.env.local`